 - 1. Reference Arm Systolic Blood Pressure Measurement - Attach the cuff tubing to the manometer. - Turn unit on. - Locate the brachial artery by palpation.
-If you need to, you can also locate the brachial artery by using the Doppler. - Apply more ultrasound jelly over brachial artery, if needed. - Sit next to the participant's reference arm - Locate brachial artery using Doppler. - Measure the systolic blood pressure using the Doppler: - Press the start button on the BPTru - The BPTru will deflate at 4 mmHg per second
+If you need to, you can also locate the brachial artery by using the Doppler. - Apply more ultrasound jelly over brachial artery, if needed. - Sit next to the participant's reference arm

-- Press the stop button 10 mmHg below the appearance of systolic pressure. - Deflate the cuff quickly and completely. - Record systolic blood pressure in space provided for brachial (arm) on form in Q7a.
+- Locate brachial artery using Doppler. - Measure the systolic blood pressure using the Doppler: - Press the start button on the Omron - The Omron will deflate at 4 mmHg per second (will need to check) - Press the stop button 10 mmHg below the appearance of systolic pressure. - Deflate the cuff quickly and completely. - Record systolic blood pressure in space provided for brachial (arm) on form in Q7a.